tony-albanese/ci-project-4/README.md

 As a user, I can modify a book so that I can correct mistakes or improve content.
 As a user, I can comment on a book so that I can share my opinion about the book with the community.
+As a user, I can like or unlike a book so that other users can make a decision to read a book based on popularity.

 As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.